FranciscoEmmanuel1998/TradingIA/README.md

 ## Main Modules

 - **RealWebSocketFeeds:** Connection and management of real-time data from exchanges.
+- **SocketIOFeedAdapter:** Adapter that consumes ticks from the realtime service and publishes them into the EventBus.
 - **server.js (realtime-service):** Data retransmission to clients via Socket.IO.
 - **Dashboards and panels:** Visualization and analysis of market data and signals.